 This is when you should:

-Refocus on your content marketing efforts
+- Refocus on your content marketing efforts

-Consider retargeting and lookalike modelling campaigns
+- Consider retargeting and lookalike modelling campaigns

-Scale up your paid media
+- Scale up your paid media aggressively

 As part of the whole plan, it is advantageous for you to focus on five main tactics, and these are:

 Tactic One: Offers during the crisis and recovery phases

 If we think back to when the COVID-19 crisis began, everyone was scrambling about trying to work out how they could carry on working through the crisis and what they could do to best help their customers.

 The best way to work out what offers you should go with is to listen to your customers by checking Google Trends, seeing what they are posting on social media, looking at your customer service logs, and keeping an eye on forums.
 Some of the areas you may want to look at include: what new services you can offer (the hours you can work, can you do local or national delivery, or what video tips you can offer), what incentives can you offer (free membership, a subscription service or new trial), and whether there are different payment methods you could offer that would make things easier for your customers.